Colorado AI Act · SB 26-189

 Every AI governance engagement produces operational outputs scoped to your specific systems and risk profile.
 No unnecessary work.
 No generic templates.

-A complete map of every AI tool in your organization, classified by risk level under SB 24-205.
+A complete map of every AI tool in your organization and which ones materially influence consequential decisions under SB 26-189's scope.

-Ready-to-deploy language for notifying consumers when AI influences consequential decisions, plus appeal process documentation.
+Ready-to-deploy notice language and triggered workflows for informing consumers when AI influences a consequential decision about them.

-Connected systems with clean data lineage so your impact assessments are based on real, auditable information rather than assumptions.
+Connected systems with clean data lineage so your disclosures and records are based on real, auditable information rather than assumptions.

 Fit